Changing Excess Soil into a Resource

 CFFO has expressed support for the development of brownfield sites but has also voiced concern over the possibility of contaminated material coming onto farmland from excess soil.
 Regulations will require proper testing and tracking of excess soil on “larger and riskier sites,” though definitions are not yet clear.
 What is clear, is that many in the construction sector seem encouraged by these changes.
 We see some hope that these changes will be good for farming, too.

-Paul Boostma is Field Services Manager for the Christian Farmers Federation of Ontario.
+Paul Boostma is Member Relations Manager for the Christian Farmers Federation of Ontario.
 The CFFO Commentary represents the opinions of the writer and does not necessarily represent CFFO policy.
 The CFFO Commentary is heard weekly on CFCO Chatham, CKXS Chatham, and CKNX Wingham.